 What’s the greatest discovery you’ve made in sourcing ingredients yourself or working with local farmers and marine biologists?

 The seaweed tastes like truffle.
-I spent 6 months looking for it after I tasted it with a friend from the Faroe Islands.
+I spent six months looking for it after I tasted it with a friend from the Faroe Islands.
 No one really knew about it, so I had to find out everything on my own.
-I tried a lot of different seaweeds until I finally found them.
+I tried plenty of different seaweeds until I finally found them.